Links on Android Authority may earn us a commission. Learn more.

 Beyond the confusing line of Samsung Galaxy Buds, you have an abundance of options.
-Android smartphone owners who want a smart pair of earbuds should look at the Amazon Echo Buds (2nd gen) ($119).
+Android smartphone owners who want a smart pair of earbuds should look at the Amazon Echo Buds (2nd gen) ($69.99).
 These earphones feature very good active noise-cancelling that gives the more expensive Galaxy Buds Pro a real run for their money.
-Another option are the Google Pixel Buds A-Series ($99).
+Another option are the Google Pixel Buds A Series ($93.02 at Amazon).
 While these don’t have ANC, they do integrate seamlessly to your Android device, with voice-activated Google Assistant built in and a find device feature in the Pixel Buds app.

-iPhone owners interested in the Galaxy Buds 2 should instead get the Apple AirPods Pro ($199).
-Yes, Apple’s earphones cost a bit more, but they often go on promotion for less than $199.
-You get active noise-cancelling, a better IPX4 rating, and seamless integration with other Apple devices under the same iCloud account.
-When you use the AirPods Pro with an iOS device, you also get access to Apple Spatial Audio for a more immersive music and video experience.
+iPhone owners interested in the Galaxy Buds 2 should instead get the Apple AirPods Pro (2nd generation) ($249).
+Yes, Apple’s earphones cost a bit more, but you get great active noise-cancelling, a better IPX4 rating, and seamless integration with other Apple devices under the same Apple ID account.
+When you use the AirPods Pro (2nd generation) with an iOS device, you also get access to Apple Spatial Audio for a more immersive music and video experience.

 If you don’t want to feel beholden to any OS, the JBL Reflect Flow Pro ($179.95) have active noise-cancelling, and an IP68 dust and water resistance rating, making them durable and great for working out.
 Another option is the Nothing Ear 1 ($99), which also have noise-cancelling, an IPX4 water resistance rating, Qi charging, and fast charging.
 They also have really handy automatic ear detection.